 - Canadians have a right to asbestos free work places and federal and provincial governments have the responsibility to ensure it.

-I would be grateful if you would became aware and active regarding the deadly carcinogenic asbestos dangers in our lives, this has to stop.
+I would be grateful if you would become aware and active regarding the deadly carcinogenic asbestos dangers in our lives, this has to stop.
 The death toll Canadian mined asbestos has caused and is causing in Canada, Europe and the developing world is staggering.
-Our government is unwilling to acknowledge this and is blind to the fact that asbestos has became our number one occupational killer.
+Our government is unwilling to acknowledge this and is blind to the fact that asbestos has become our number one occupational killer.

 or to your Members (MPPs) - Legislative Assembly.
 If you are worried about your aging neighbourhood schools, contact the principal and/or your School Board.